lrivallain/git-book-kubernetes/content/k3s-cluster-deployment/worker-node-s.md

 ---
-description: >-
-  The following section will explain how to join additional worker nodes to your k3s deployment
+title: Worker node(s)
+type: docs
+weight: 3
 ---

+The following section will explain how to join additional worker nodes to your k3s deployment.

-# Worker node\(s\)
+# Worker node(s)

 First of all, you will need to get the cluster token, as explained in the previous section and the master node _fqdn_.

-### Deploy k3s to join an existing cluster
+## Deploy k3s to join an existing cluster

 ```bash
 curl -sfL https://get.k3s.io | \